ionic-team/ionic-docs/src/pages/appflow/quickstart/push.md

 </div>
 </docs-tabs>

-Once you've pushed the changes you should see your commit available in the `Commits` tab of the dashboard.
+Once you've done a `git push`, you should see your commit available in the `Commits` tab of the Dashboard.

 ![Commits List](/docs/assets/img/appflow/ss-commit-list.png)